saycel/black-rock-forest-store-and-forward/readme.md

 To upload a csv follow the steps:

-1) The csv file must have as headers: the name of the Column
+1) The csv file must have as headers: the name of the Column.
-2) The csv file mist have in the second line, a measurement unit for the column.
+2) The csv file must have in the second line, a unit of measurement for the corresponding column.
-3) From the third line in advance comes the data
+3) From the third line in advance comes the data, only float data is support.
-4) Only float data is support

 For example:
 ```csv